-Though it may take a while for ‘Gold’ to expose its glitter, its eventual reveal helps elevate this standard true story-inspired drama to something truly investing.
+Though it may take a while for ‘Gold’ to expose its glitter.
+Matthew McConaughey leads this true story drama worth looking at.

-The reveal itself is best left unspoiled for viewers, allowing the film to end on a livelier note than how it begins, though that’s certainly not to imply the sequences in the lead up aren’t without merit.
+The reveal itself, best left unspoiled for viewers, allows the film to end on a livelier note.

-One of those accounts that sounds like something we should already have knowledge of, ‘Gold’ focuses on third-generation miner Kenny Wells (Matthew McConaughey, in yet another transformative performance) whose mining company in Nevada is feeling the pinch of the recession during the 1980’s.
+One of those accounts that sounds like something we should already have knowledge of.
+‘Gold’ focuses on third-generation miner Kenny Wells.

-Whilst it’s unsurprising that this gamble pays off in dividends for Kenny initially, it’s not hard to vision that it’s all going to crumble, and it’s in the disintegrating stages that ‘Gold’ really thrives.
+Whilst it’s unsurprising that this gamble pays off in dividends for Kenny initially.
+It’s not hard to visualise that it’s all going to crumble, and it’s in the disintegrating stages that ‘Gold’ really thrives.

 Whenever the film feels like it’s wavering in quality though, McConaughey remains present and grounded throughout, maintaining our focus with another committed performance that continues to prove his status as one of the stronger performers of his generation.